Friday, June 22, 2018

 The Preparing for Reading stage

 Deb gets to know the class and relates the story to the context of the girls.
 The girls want to tell her lots of stories.
 Deb summarises the story.
 She has drawn pictures because the story has no pictures.
 This is to show that it if one has a good story but no pictures, one can create one's own images even if you can't really draw!
-As she summarises the story and show the pictures she develops the vocabulary of the learners.
+As she summarises the story and shows the pictures she develops the vocabulary of the learners.
 This section ends with Deb reading the story to the girls.
-The girls loved to recite the repetitive parts.
+The girls love to recite the repetitive parts.

 Deb reads the story